sftcd/openssl/esnistuff/design.md

 ## Plans

-- We do plan to add a server-side implementation
 - We may try integrate the server-side with some web server (apache/nginx)
 - We may try integrate the client-side with some web client application such as wget or curl.